 Your therapist or speech-language pathologist can also screen you for a condition called hemineglect, which can cause stroke patients to be completely unaware of their affected side.
 This condition must also be addressed before patients can safely walk again after stroke.

 7. Enjoy task-specific training

-If you need to use a walker or cane to get around safely, that’s okay.
-The task-specific movements of walking are still helpful for your brain and body.
+Some patients need the assistance of a walker or cane to get around safely, but task-specific movements of walking are important brain and body healing.